arturbac/kdevcxx_with_ai/README.md

 ### 4. Configure OpenAI Key

-Upon launching KDevelop, a modal dialog will appear, prompting you to review and update your settings located at ~/.config/kdevcxx_with_ai/kdevcxx_with_ai_ai_settings.json.
+Upon launching KDevelop, a modal dialog will appear, prompting you to review and update your settings in KDeelop settings dialog.

 ## Usage